 In many ways, it’s easy to see how men’s health issues are different from those of women – but when it comes to senior heart health and heart attacks, it wasn’t long ago that doctors believed there wasn’t much difference between the two genders.
 This is changing now, however, as research is revealing that there are differences, beginning with how women display signs of a heart attack – and understanding these differences can save a life.

-Though sometimes a heart attack will come on suddenly and intensively, most of them begin slowly with minor pain or discomfort, with some particular warning signs to watch for, such as discomfort in the chest or other areas of the upper body and shortness of breath.
+Though sometimes a senior heart attack will come on suddenly and intensively, most of them begin slowly with minor pain or discomfort, with some particular warning signs to watch for, such as discomfort in the chest or other areas of the upper body and shortness of breath.

 As with men, the leading sign of a heart attack in women is chest pain and discomfort.
-Yet women are more prone to experience some of the less common symptoms of a heart attack, such as:
+Yet women are more prone to experience some of the less common symptoms of a senior heart attack, such as:

 - Unusual fatigue